audibleblink/cryptoparty/walkthroughs/gpg_key_setup.md

 * 1-3 USB Sticks with 4GB or more of space

+## Preparation

+* [Tails Live USB Stick][]: [Tails][] is a system for creating an "amnesiac" operating system.
+That means it's an operating system like Windows, OS X, or Linux that operates your computer's hardware and gives you a way to make your computer do work.
+You need to follow the [Installation Instructions document][Tails Installation].
+To do this from scratch requires **2 USB sticks**.
+At the end of our process this Tails stick **will have all your precious encryption keys**.
+You're going to put it somewhere safe (keep at home, lock in a safe, keep in a safe-deposit box, etc.) so don't plan on using it for other day-to-day needs.
+* **Daily-use USB stick**: Blank.
+We'll need this to transfer your "daily use" key to your daily use computer (the one that might get stolen or compromised by bad people).

+**NOTE**: Recent-model Macs _cannot_ be used to run Tails.
+The wireless hardware is not supported by Tails.
+You _might_ be able to use a wired connection.
 ## Giving GPG a Safe Workshop

 ### Step: Get a Tails System